slavcho-k/TV-Maze-App/README.md

 # TV-Maze-App
-Web app built using TV Maze API providing information for thousands of TV shows
+Web app built using Angular & the TV Maze API providing information for thousands of TV shows